 Before law school, Al had a successful career as a consultant and software developer.
 He served as a senior technical consultant at KPMG in The Hague, Netherlands.
 He then returned to the United States, where he directed the development of patient-care and other software products for a medical research company.
 Later on and throughout law school, he assisted the Director of Intellectual Property at Harvard Business School Publishing in developing and teaching a Harvard intellectual property course.

-Al is admitted to the bars and U.S. District Courts for the Districts of Maryland, Massachusetts, and the District of Columbia.
+Al is admitted to the bars and U.S. District Courts for the Districts of Maryland, Massachusetts, and the District of Columbia, as well as the U.S. Court of Appeals for the Fourth Circuit.

 Northeastern University School of Law, J.D., 2014